CaoVTien/xap-example-tutorials/examples/tutorials/extreme-application-platform/openspaces-oms/readme.txt

 12. Repeat steps 3,4,6 to deploy the Stats Module.
 In step 4 select 'oms-stats' as the deployment name.
 13. Click deploy to deploy the Stats Module.
 >> Optional: viewing deployment
-10. In the GS-UI, click the 'Deployed Processing Units' tab right click on 'oms-stats [1]' tree node and select "Show details of oms-stats [1]..." popup menu item, in opened dialog you will see graph with three monitors counting the order events written, processed, and rejected due to missing account.
+10. In the GS-UI, at the 'Deployed Processing Units' tab, expand the `Processing Units` tree and navigate to the `Event Containers` view within `oms-stats`.
+You will see information about the number of processed events.